Network-Direction/chatbot/README.md

     Authentication uses OAuth 2.0; You need an application ID and a client secret The callback is set to /callback
     A teams user needs to login when the web-service runs, and approve access to teams

+### Plugins:
+    Plugins for specific webhook senders are sub-directories within the 'plugins' folder Plugins are enabled in the config.yaml file

 ### Restrictions:
     Requires the Flask, msal, and requests modules to be installed with pip